pcperini-historic/PCToastMessage/README.md

 **initWithText:**

->Returns an `ITToastMessage` object initialized with the given string, for the default duration.
+>Returns an `PCToastMessage` object initialized with the given string, for the default duration.

         + (id)initWithText:(NSString *)aString